mia-platform/documentation/docs/fast_data/configuration/config_maps/erSchema.md

 The configuration file has two required fields:
 - _version_, the current configuration version, which determines the syntax and semantics of the rest of the configuration.
 The following properties follow the `1.0.0` syntax version.
-- _config_, the whole ER Schema config, detalied above.
+- _config_, the whole ER Schema config, detailed above.

 | Name | Type | Required | Default | Description |
 |------|------|----------|---------|-------------|